flatironinstitute/mountainlab/docs/source/installation/fftw_installation.rst

 FFTW installation
 =================

-FFTW is only needed for the bandpass filter processor.
-If you are on Ubuntu, you can do the following prior to MountainLab compilation:
+FFTW is only needed for the bandpass filter processor for the mountainsort plugin packages.
+If you are on Ubuntu, you can do the following prior to compilation:

 .. code :: bash